Hinnerk Scheper: After World War II

 During the division of Berlin, Scheper protested unsuccessfully against the eviction of the Berlin City Palacees by the Volkspolizei in October 1948.
 The hopeless struggle against the demolition of the palace, which was being pursued by the East Berlin magistrate, caused him and the director of the Berlin Palace Department, Margarete Kühn (art historian) to move their offices to West Berlin.
 In 1951, Hinnerk attracted attention as an expert witness in an expert commission consisting of Professor Richard Sedlmaier from Kiel, Professor Günther Grundmann and Dr. jur.
 Günter Scheefe from Hamburg.
 The commission unmasked the forgeries in the Marienkirche of Lübeck.
 After the war, the "Bauhaus Wallpaper Collection" was relaunched in 1950/51, still in the same design of the 1930s.
 Hinnerk, like in the period up to the beginning of the war, remained responsible for its colour scheme.
 From 1952/53 the Rasch company modernised the collection and oriented itself towards Scandinavian designs.
-From 1952 Scheper held a teaching position for the preservation of historical monuments at the Technical University Berlin and from 1953 he held the title of Government Director.
+From 1952 Scheper held a teaching position for the preservation of historical monuments at Technische Universität Berlin and from 1953 he held the title of Government Director.

-Hinnerk Scheper died on May 5, 1957 in Berlin.
+Hinnerk Scheper died on May 5, 1957, in Berlin.
 The couple's grave is in the forest cemetery Zehlendorf.

 Family

-On December 22, 1922 he married his wife Lou, née Hermine Luise Berkenkamp in the city church St. Peter and Paul in Weimar.
+On December 22, 1922, he married his wife Lou, née Hermine Luise Berkenkamp in the city church St. Peter and Paul in Weimar.

 The following children resulted from the marriage: